 CHANGING THE GAME ON WATER USE: Mitigating Risk and Improving the Profitability of Ontario’s Food And Beverage Sector

-The Water Innovation Forum’s mission is to inspire change and create new business relationships within the “Collective We”.
+The mission of the Water Innovation Forum is to inspire change and create new collaborations and business relationships within the “Collective We” ecosystem.

 |8:00 am||Registration, Continental Breakfast and Networking|